medievallibraries/latin-writers/README.md

-# latin-writers
+# Sharpe's Latin Writers

-Sharpe's Latin Writers
+- On using IDs to get data: <https://jetholt.com/micro/jekyll-author-pages/>